ni/webvi-examples/Readme.md

 [![Embed a WebVI into Web Content Demo Link](https://img.shields.io/badge/Details-Demo_Link-green.svg)](https://ni.github.io/webvi-examples/Embed%20WebVI%20into%20Content/)
 [![Embed a WebVI into Web Content README Link](https://img.shields.io/badge/Details-README_Link-orange.svg)](https://github.com/ni/webvi-examples/tree/master/Embed%20WebVI%20into%20Content)

-This example demonstrates how to embed the output of a WebVI built using LabVIEW NXG 2.0 Beta into an static web page.
+This example demonstrates how to embed the output of a WebVI built using LabVIEW NXG 2.0 into an static web page.

 The build output of a WebVI includes three basic parts:
 - HTML5 custom elements